 Requires Reporting of Suspected Physician Drug or Alcohol Impairment or Failure to Follow Appropriate Standard of Care.
-The measure requires health care providers to report to the Board any information known to them that appears to show a physician was impaired by drugs or alcohol while on duty, or that a physician who treated a patient during an adverse event (as defined in state law) failed to follow the appropriate standard of care.
-Persons who are not health care providers may also report this information to the Board, but are not required to do so.
+The measure requires physicians to report to the Board any information known to them that appears to show a physician was impaired by drugs or alcohol while on duty, or that a physician who treated a patient during an adverse event (as defined in state law) failed to follow the appropriate standard of care.
+Persons who are not physicians may also report this information to the Board, but are not required to do so.